compbiozurich/UZH-BIO392/course-results/2019/paloma-toedtli/foxp2_analysis/foxp2_lab.md

 E-value : 0.0

 The dot matrix shown below is almost linear, but shows some breaks because they are 97% identical.
-Abcissa = Human, ordinate = cat
+Abcissa = Human, ordinate = Felis Catus

 <img src="felix_vs_human_a.png" height="350">